bump-sh/docs/src/_help/mcp-servers/debug-sessions.md

 ## Start a debug session

 Go to your MCP server settings and create a new session.

-You will get a unique token to authenticate your requests.
+### Send requests using the MCP server

+After starting a session, you can analyze requests sent by your AI tool.
+For debug/QA, we recommend using [MCPJam](/help/mcp-servers/use-mcp-server/#mcpjam-debug-tool), a free MCP testing platform.

+### Send requests using cURL

+You can also directly send requests using cURL.
 From the debug session page, select a tool to get a pre-filled cURL command.
 The request uses 4 variables:

 - `ORGANIZATION_SLUG`: your Bump.sh organization slug.
 - `MCP_SERVER_SLUG`: your MCP server slug.
 - `DEBUG_TOKEN`: your unique session token.
 - `TOOL_NAME`: the tool to debug, as defined in your workflow file.

-### Pass inputs

 If the workflow requires inputs, you can pass them in two ways.